 Salsa is a good base for soups and a variety of dishes.
 I like it better than pasta sauce sometimes because it seems to have a bit more substance to it than a lot of thin pasta sauces in a jar.

-A half gallon for under $5?
+A half gallon for under a few bucks?
 What?
-I am not sure how Amazon does it with their Prime Pantry, and I know shopping local is great but that is hard to deal to turn now.
+I know shopping local is great but that is hard to deal to turn now.
 Of course, you have to remember that this is a lot of sauce and if you don’t have refrigeration during an emergency, it is not going to last long.

 For cooking for a big family, this is a good size.
 67 oz means you could use this as an excellent affordable soup base.
 Add 25- 50% water and some veggies, macaroni, etc. and you can have a big pot of soup!